Detecting Hallucinated Content in Conditional Neural Sequence Generation: Conclusions

 \section{Conclusions}

-In this work, we proposed a new evaluation task for hallucination detection in conditional sequence generation and created human-annotated benchmark datasets.
-We also proposed a novel and general-purpose method to learn this task.
-In the future, we hope to create a large-scale pretrained evaluation model for any datasets or models to be evaluated.
-We also would like to extend our method to any data-to-text generation scenarios.
+This work proposed a new task of token-level hallucination detection, created human-annotated benchmark datasets, proposed a method for unsupervised learning of hallucination detectors, and showed that the models can be used to define fine grained losses that improve MT training.
+We demonstrate the remark performance of the proposed hallucination detection method in several downstream tasks, including word-level quality estimation and noisy neural machine translation.
+In the future, we hope to create a large-scale pretrained hallucination detector for any dataset or model, and also would extend our method to data-to-text generation scenarios.
 We are also interested in investigating how to leverage our detection methods to mitigate hallucination problems in conditional sequence generation.